Language: EN

 What is a Reference

-Today we are going to talk about the concept of REFERENCE in programming.
-It is a very important concept, and very simple if we understand it correctly.
+Today we’re going to talk about the concept of REFERENCE in programming.
+It’s a very important concept (and very simple if we understand it correctly).

-However, it is one of the topics that most confuse programmers, even those who have been programming for a long time.
-It’s not click bait, I assure you it’s true.
-The concept of REFERENCE is poorly understood.
+However, it is one of the topics that confuses programmers the most, even those who have been programming for a longer time (it’s not clickbait, I assure you it’s true.
+The concept of REFERENCE is terribly misunderstood).

-The use of REFERENCES has important implications in aspects such as constant / immutable, value types / reference types, stack, heap, efficiency… and a hundred thousand more things.
-So it is convenient that you try to understand it well.
+The use of references has significant implications regarding aspects like constant / immutable, value types / reference types, stack, heap, efficiency… and countless other things.
+So it’s advisable that you try to understand it well.

-In addition, it is a concept that applies to all programming languages, whether you know it or not.
-While the most modern ones take care of hiding part of the difficulty of their management, in others such as for example C++ or, Java it is more visible.
+Moreover, it is a concept that applies to all programming languages, whether you know it or not.
+While the more modern languages try to hide some of the difficulty in managing them, in others like C++ or Java it is more visible.

-So let’s get down to business.
+So let’s get to the point.
 What is a REFERENCE?
 Let’s see what the dictionary says:

-Reference is a relationship established between an expression and that to which it alludes
+A reference is a relationship established between an expression and what it refers to.

 Imagine you have a book.
 At the end of the book, you want to add a bibliography to another book.
-Obviously you don’t copy the entire book you want to mention, you simply add a review.
-Or in other words, you reference other books 😉.
+Obviously, you do not copy the entire book you want to mention; you simply add a review.
+In other words, you reference other books 😉.

 curso-programacion-referencia

-That is, a REFERENCE is an element that serves as a link for us to go to other information.
-But it does NOT contain the information, the information is elsewhere.
-The reference is only the link.
+That is to say, a reference is an element that serves as a link to direct us to other information.
+But it does NOT contain the information; the information is somewhere else.
+The reference is just the link.

-I managed to finish the introduction without saying that a REFERENCE is something that refers to something!
-Yay for me! 👏
+Well, I managed to finish the introduction without saying that a reference is something that refers to something!
+Good for me! 👏

-In computing we have a very everyday and very simple example, which you use every day, and that will be very useful for us to explain what a reference is.
-The shortcuts to files and folders.
+In computer science, we have a very everyday and very simple example that you use every day, and that will help us explain what a reference is: shortcuts to files and folders.

-You have on your hard drive your favorite movie.
+You have your favorite movie on your hard drive.
 The Dark Knight, the Avengers, Frozen.
 Or whatever, I don’t care.
-But it’s on your hard drive, with the director’s comments and 4k resolution, taking up its 20GB.
+But it’s on your hard drive, with director’s commentary and 4k resolution, taking up its 20GB.

 referencia-1